Do prospects actually read your blog articles?

 A good way to start a blog is to show your prospects that you understand their pain points without losing the sight of the big picture.
 Start with a bird’s eye view.
 Demonstrate that you understand their situation as a whole, rather than focusing on individual details and emphasize the commercial benefits of your solution.
 For example, you can write a blog in which you break down how a certain task can be made easier for non-technical users.

-Blogs facilitate the cross-promotion of marketing content
+Blogs facilitate cross-promotion of marketing content

 Blog articles are excellent vehicles for synergistic marketing, and enable you to promote one piece of content through another.
 You can seamlessly weave cross-promotion practices into your communications marketing strategy by embedding links within your articles or at the end, and vice versa.
 This creates synergy between different content formats featured on your website and boosts the likelihood of engagement with all of them.